sathyakumarp/sathyaGitHub/README.md

 # sathyaGitHub

-This is a demo on git
+This is a demo on git to check on the changes.